 Auckland Pride Festival

-A celebration of Rainbow Community culture and identity, Auckland Pride Festival will features around 70 individual events – including local and international theatre and cabaret, visual art exhibitions, live music, film and new media, literature, drag and burlesque, historic walks, youth events and workshops, sports, recreation, pets, pageants and parties!
+A celebration of Rainbow Community culture and identity, Auckland Pride Festival features events including local and international theatre and cabaret, visual art exhibitions, live music, film and new media, literature, drag and burlesque, historic walks, youth events and workshops, sports, recreation, pets, pageants and parties – plus a big Parade along Ponsonby Road.

 Brisbane Pride Festival

-Brisbane Pride Festival started in 1990 as a means of organising and promoting public events and activities that contribute to queer culture.
+Brisbane Pride Festival started in 1990 to organise and promote public events and activities that contribute to Brissie's queer culture.
 The first event was held as a Rally and March through the streets of Brisbane, ending with a small gathering at Musgrave Park, South Brisbane.
-This day has now grown to encompass a Parade through the city streets and a huge Fair Day.
+Brisbane Pride is now month-long celebration of all things LGBTIQA+, playing host to dozens of events across September each year.
+There's also the elaborate annual Queen's Ball Awards to honour local heroes.

 Canberra SpringOUT Festival